 So far she has created two solo pieces: ‘My Heart became this Monster’ and ‘Darling, I don’t sell dreams…’ both of which have been incredibly well received by the public and critics alike, including rave reviews by Graham Watts, Donald Hutera and Nicholas Minns.

-HANNA has performed at venues/festivals across the U.K. and Germany, including Donald Hutera's GOlive (London, Oxford, Winchester) and venues such as The Robin Howard Dance Theatre, The Space, Richmix, Sadler's Wells and the Lichthof Theater.
+HANNA has performed at venues/festivals across the U.K. and Germany, including Donald Hutera's GOlive (London, Oxford, Winchester) and venues such as The Robin Howard Dance Theatre, The Space, Richmix, Sadler's Wells, and the Lichthof Theater Hamburg.

-She is currently in the R&D phase for her new solo project ZAUBERLAND (working title), which is supported by the Goethe Institute London and the University of Roehampton.
+She is currently in the R&D phase for her new solo project ZAUBERLAND (working title), which is supported by the Goethe Institute London, University of Roehampton and Clarence Mews Space.